gcase/example-17/Important Info.md

 - [x] Submit fine art to [pixels.com](http://www.creativewe.pixels.com/profiles/pebble-beach.html)
 - [ ] Become a Celebrity by Recording and Selling Your Own Album.

+## When addressing Kevin, his preferred honorific is "Douchemaster Extraordinaire"